Psychotherapy & Counselling

 Location

-I am based in Lee, SE12, near Hither Green and Grove Park, and easily accessible from Blackheath, Bromley, Catford, Eltham, Forest Hill, Greenwich, and Lewisham.
-Lee station provides direct rail links to Cannon Street, Charing Cross, London Bridge, New Cross and several stations in Kent.
+My practice is in Lee, SE12, near Hither Green and Grove Park, and is easily accessible from Blackheath, Bromley, Catford, Eltham, Forest Hill, Greenwich, and Lewisham.
+Lee station offers direct rail links to Cannon Street, Charing Cross, London Bridge, New Cross, and stations in Kent.

 Therapy